Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-The diffeomorphism applied to the spherical signal is called a \emph{rotation diffeomorphism}. \end{definition} The admissible perturbations (Def.~\ref{def:rotationDiffeomorphism}) are, essentially, local rotations where rotation axes and rotation angles depend on specific points on the sphere.
+The diffeomorphism perturbation (Def.~\ref{def:rotationDiffeomorphism}) is, essentially, a set of local rotations where rotation axes and rotation angles depend on specific points on the sphere.
+We remark that since rotations can displace a point $u \in \mbS_2$ to any other point on the sphere, this representation can model any structure perturbation in the spherical space.
 Under the rotation distance [cf. \eqref{eq:rotationDistance}], we have

-Thus, if we want to measure the \emph{size of the perturbation}, we need to do so modulo rotations.
+Thus, if we want to measure the \emph{size of the preturbation}, we need to do so modulo rotations.
 Define the closest rotation $r^*$ to the diffeomorphism $\tau$ as